democracyworks/hat-trick/README.md

     <% end %>

 The id's of the fieldsets in your form should match the step names you define in your controller.

+Each fieldset will be displayed as a step with Next and Back buttons.

 ## Controlling the wizard flow
 Sometimes you need to specify different paths through a wizard based on certain conditions.
 The way you do that with hat-trick is in the wizard DSL in the controller.
 Here are some examples: